salkuadrat/lucifer/README.md

 </form>
 ```

-When user press the submit button, browser will automatically send a POST request to `/upload` in the same origin, and sending file from the input file.
+When press the submit button, browser will automatically send a POST request to the route `/upload`, and sending file from the input file.

-It's not sent as `application/x-www-form-urlencoded` like the usual standard form, but `multipart/form-data`
+It won't be sent as `application/x-www-form-urlencoded` like the standard form, but as `multipart/form-data`.

-Handling multipart data manually can be tricky and error prone, so we will use a built in `FormParser` utility that you can access with `app.form()`
+Handling multipart data can be tricky and error prone, so you may use the built-in `FormParser` object that you can access with `app.form()`

 ```dart
 final app = App();